UPB-SysSec/upb-syssec.github.io/_posts/2025-04-04-quic-china.md

 #### 4-Tuple Residual Censorship with Additional Ports

-In 37% of connection attempts, follow-up packets dropped on the 4-tuple of the trigger packet, but not on the complete 3-tuple.
+In 37% of connection attempts, follow-up packets were dropped on the 4-tuple of the trigger packet, but not on the complete 3-tuple.
 In this case, the time frame is also 3 minutes.
 After the time frame, packet loss returns to normal.

 Besides 4-tuple residual censorship, we observed unusual behavior in this case: